nikkilr88/egghead-asciicasts/get-started-using-webassembly-wasm/lessons/javascript-step-by-step-js-to-webassembly-conversion.md

 Our `init` functions sets that initial state of the circles and our `timeStep` function then updates the positions based on the velocities and bouncing off the edges.
 The details of the functions aren't actually that important.

 For the conversion into **WebAssembly** the important thing is how this code interfaces with JavaScript and how we manage its interface.
-We're going to do the conversion into C. We create a new C file, and let's just copy and paste all the JavaScript except for the render call directly into the C file.
+We're going to do the conversion into `C`.
+We create a new `C` file, and let's just copy and paste all the JavaScript except for the render call directly into the `C` file.

 We can now start the conversion.
 The `circleCount` is going to be a constant of our compilation process so we'll set it up as a macro.